backupbrew/switchbrew/Savegames.md

 ## File allocation table

-The savedata FS uses a fairly basic allocation table to keep track of block allocation.
-The FAT contains doubly-linked lists of the blocks allocated to each file.
+The savedata FS uses an allocation table to keep track of block allocation.
+This FAT contains doubly-linked lists of the blocks allocated to each file.
 Each entry in the FAT is 8 bytes in size.

 FAT entry 0 is reserved for the list of free blocks.
 Because of this,